Understand how having a lodger impacts your home insurance.

 It can be surprising how many insurers refuse to provide home insurance if you let your property or let a room to a lodger.
 Its important you obtain the right cover for your property when you choose to rent it, or part of it out.

-Our let property insurance is tailored to fit your specific needs, covering both the building and its contents*.
+Our let property insurance is tailored to fit your specific needs, covering both the building and your contents*.
 It is important to note that the possessions of tenants fall under their own responsibility.
 As such, we highlight the necessity for tenants to arrange their own contents insurance to protect their personal items.

 Family Legal Protection Plus extends this cover limit to £50,000 and increases the range of legal disputes that you’re covered for.